Omega Codex

 References must be initialized at declaration, rather than split over multiple statements.
 For instance the following gives a `newVar' declared as reference but not initialized error:

-2. newVar = origVar; // results in compile erro
+int& newVar; newVar = origVar; // results in compile error

 And the following simply fails, without a compile error - newVar will not be assigned to origVar: